Allan Shields: Awards and achievements

-Allan played in the longest game in NHL history.
-Montreal Maroons vrs.
-Detroit Red Wings, March 1936.
+Shields played in the longest game in NHL history: Montreal Maroons vs. Detroit Red Wings, March 1936.

 In 1934 he was selected to the first NHL All-Star team ever assembled.

 In 1930/31 he along with Syd Howe and Wally Kilrea were loaned from Ottawa to the Philadelphia Quakers to help liven up the team and attract more Quaker fans.
 Philly was in bad financial shape at the time and needed greater attendance to survive.
 With the assistance of Shields and company their games became "quite exciting", culminating with a Christmas Day game when the entire Philadelphia police force were called to quell a near riot.
 With the onset of the Depression, the team folded the following year.
 The Quakers set another near NHL record for games lost, however they were one of the more "lively" teams of the time.

 On a couple of occasions during his career, he had to fill in as a goalie.
 In those days no spare goalie was available and if the one and only was injured during a game one of the players had to fill-in.